 NEAT is an innovative approach to weight loss and a healthy lifestyle, but do you know how to use it correctly to get results?
 Fasten your seatbelts and get ready to get some insight into a new technique to lose weight because this article holds all the information about approaching a healthy lifestyle with an exciting and not-so-talked about technique called NEAT.

-Non-exercise activity thermogenesis (NEAT) is a scientific term for the overall calories burned throughout the day from daily activities.
+Non-exercise activity thermogenesis (NEAT) is a scientific term for the overall calories burned throughout daily activities.
 All the regular activities you do in a day are NEAT activities.
 The name sounds a bit fancy, but it includes all the simple activities like cooking, doing dishes, cleaning, walking, and even sleeping–Yeah, you heard it!
-Many people also read non-exercise activity thermogenesis to build strong muscular legs.

 To understand NEAT, first, look into how the body’s fat loss mechanism works.
 The amount of fat you lose depends on your energy expenditure.

 Let’s suppose you consume a certain amount of calories in a day.
-To lose weight, you will have to keep a balance between the number of calories consumed and the number of calories used.
+To lose weight, you will have to balance the number of calories consumed and the number of calories used.
 That’s where the energy balance equation comes in.

 The energy balance equation explains the science behind energy expenses throughout the day.
 It suggests that the energy you spend the whole day is the sum of your Resting Metabolic Rate, NEAT Activity, Physical Activity, and Thermic Effect of Food.

 As per the Equation:

 Energy Expenditures = Resting Metabolic Rate (RMR) + Non-exercise Activity Thermogenesis (N.E.A.T) + Physical Activity (PA) + Thermic Effect of Food (TEF)